Rick Wysocki

 {{ end }}

-To summarize what’s going on here: we’re creating a layout where Hugo will range over every relevant page and, for each one, produce a grid item containing:
+To summarize: this code block creates a layout where Hugo will range over every relevant page and, for each one, produce a grid item containing:

 The main thing you need to understand is that all of this is surrounded by: